Trump right to laud his admin's Puerto Rico hurricane response? - WDEF

 “I actually think it was one of the best jobs that’s ever been done with respect to what this is all about,” Mr. Trump said during a briefing with DHS Secretary Kirstjen Nielsen and FEMA Administrator Brock Long.
 “Puerto Rico got hit not with one hurricane, but with two.
 And the problem with Puerto Rico is their electric grid and their electric-generating plant was dead before the storms ever hit.
 It was in very bad shape, it was in bankruptcy.
 Had no money, was largely closed.”

 But CBS News’ David Begnaud, who has covered Maria’s impact extensively, noted soon after the president’s remarks that the government itself has admitted serious shortcomings in the response to the hurricane.
-More than half of the workforce — 54 percent — that FEMA sent to Puerto Rico lacked proper training.
+More than half of the workforce — 54 percent — that FEMA sent to Puerto Rico lacked proper training, according to U.S. Government Accountability Office (GAO).

-Most of the deaths blamed on Maria in Puerto Rico resulted not from the physical impact of the hurricane, but rather because of the shortcomings in preparedness and response — the lack of access to medical care; to dialysis treatment and diabetes medication, for example.
+Most of the deaths blamed on Maria in Puerto Rico, according to researchers, resulted not from the physical impact of the hurricane, but rather because of the shortcomings in preparedness and response — the lack of access to medical care; to dialysis treatment and diabetes medication, for example.
 Begnaud says there was not a single cot in a warehouse in Puerto Rico before Hurricane Maria struck.

 The fact that Puerto Rico is an island complicates the response, and its poor fiscal health, as noted by Mr. Trump, were also factors that bear mention.